radiorabe/klangbecken/README.md

 ## License

 _Klangbecken_ is released under the terms of the GNU Affero General Public License.
-Copyright 2017-2021 Radio RaBe.
+Copyright 2017-2022 Radio Bern RaBe.
 See `LICENSE` for further information.